 On the cloud side, there are mentions of performance hits from various news sites, but I had trouble finding anything definitive.
 If there are problems, they're likely workload-dependent, but the details about which workloads haven't been nailed down.
-Or, it could be that your news organization was waiting for the first thing to go wrong so you could report on it with some snarky title.
+Or, it could be that your news organization was waiting for the thing to go wrong so you could report on it with some snarky title.

 The path to remediation is unknown

-We know that there are OS patches to help deal with the problems introduced by Meltdown and Spectre, but some people are saying that there will also need to be BIOS and microcode updates as well.
+We know that there are OS patches to help deal with the problems by Meltdown and Spectre, but some people are saying that there will also need to be BIOS and microcode updates as well.
 OS patches are one thing – we're pretty good at doing that by now, but even then you should probably wait.
 Evidently, there are other things that have to be done with antivirus before you can apply the OS patches.
 Separately, it appears that Microsoft has pulled their latest patch because some AMD systems won't boot after applying it.
 This is almost certainly due to the rushed nature of the updates, or, as Woody Leonhard called it in his excellent article, "Windows, Meltdown, and Spectre: Keep calm and carry on," the "change-the-blades-while-the-blender-is-running" approach to patching Windows.

 Assuming Microsoft gets the updates right eventually (it appears Linux and Apple have already done so), deploying them won't be a problem.
 Updating firmware, though, will likely require touching the desktops and servers, which could become a bit of a nightmare.
 Like IT in the 90's.
 You might not need to do it at all, though, so you'll just have to cross that bridge when you get to it.

 In the cloud, Azure and AWS customers have already been protected.
-This, along with an article from Microsoft that suggests patching Hyper-V and rebooting the VMs is enough to protect version 8 VMs (older VM versions need a simple registry change first), would indicate that the problem can be fixed at the hypervisor level without having to patch individual VMs.
+This, along with an article from Microsoft that suggests patching Hyper-V and rebooting the VMs is enough to protect version 8 VMs (older VM versions need a simple registry change ), would indicate that the problem can be fixed at the hypervisor level without having to patch individual VMs.

 I could spend days tracking down more information about Meltdown and Spectre, but through the work that went into this article, I've realized one important fact: This has all become sensationalized.

 Some flaws are bigger than others, for sure.
 WannaCry was a huge deal, but, like anything else, if you followed proper security procedures and kept your machines up to date, you weren't at risk.
-While it's true that strict adherence to application security protocols isn't enough to completely protect you from Meltdown and Spectre (which, if you haven't heard, allow the pre-execution of code before the code is checked for security), there are two important things to remember:
+While it's true that strict adherence to application security protocols isn't enough to completely protect you from Meltdown and Spectre (which, if you haven't heard, allow the pre-execution code before the code is checked for security), there are two important things to remember:

 - Following security and update procedures still limits your attack surface